pedronveloso/android-digital-frame/README.md

 ## Features 🍰

  - **Privacy-focused**: No tracking, no ads, no unnecessary permissions.
+ - **Made for AMOLED screens**: The uses animations, text relocation and HUD transparency to reduce the risk of screen burn-in.
+This happens by default, and is especially important for preserving AMOLED screens.
+ - **Always on display**: The app can be used as an always-on display.
+ - **Fully native**: The app is built using Kotlin and the Android SDK.
+That means it's lightweight and fast.
+ - **Minimal network usage**: The app only uses the network when it needs to update the weather.
+It doesn't use the network for tracking or analytics.
+You can even use it without an internet connection at all if you want (obviously weather status won't display if so).

+### Existing "plugins" 🧩

  - **Background photos**: You can pick the photos you want to display on your digital frame.
 The photos will be displayed in a random order using transition animations.
  - **Orientation support**: You can use the app in portrait or landscape mode.
  - **Date & Time**: You can display the current date and time on the screen.
  - **Weather**: You can display the current weather on the screen.
  - **Countdown message**: You can display an optional countdown message on the screen for events that are meaningful to you.
- - **Made for AMOLED screens**: The uses animations, text relocation and HUD transparency to reduce the risk of screen burn-in.
-This happens by default, and is especially important for preserving AMOLED screens.
- - **Always on display**: The app can be used as an always-on display.

 ➡️ With time, I plan to add more features to the app.
 If you have any suggestions, feel free to open an issue or a pull request.